Recreating the Country blog

 Become part of a wilding revolution that leads to every Australian choosing their personal totems.

 Every Australian child could be given a plant and animal totem when they start at preschool.
 These would become their personal pathway into appreciating our amazing Australian wilderness.

 I wonder what Malcom Turnbull’s totems could be?
 Any suggestions?

 Next month I will explore the idea of choosing personal totems and provide some resources to help

 Please send your ideas so they can be included.

 Read the heart warming story Amie and the intoxicated kangaroos>

-Its based on an actual indecent that will surprise you
+Its based on an actual incident that will amaze you

 Stephen Murphy is qualified in Geology and Environmental Management and has been a nurseryman and a designer of natural landscapes for over 30 years.
 He loves the bush, supports Landcare and is a volunteer helping to conserve local reserves.